Updated May 2022

 The truth is that a lack of publishing activity on a website will cause the site to become lost among millions of daily publications.
 It is no surprise that visitors to the internet may never discover some posts created with the author’s best intentions to help at least one person.

 The effort required to produce helpful website content is significant.
-For those born to write, creating content for online publication appears not to be a problem.
+Creating content for online publications appears not to be a problem for those born to write.
 However, anyone less confident with producing content should seriously consider compiling a daily and weekly plan.
 Planning daily and weekly activities together with a solid commitment to bringing those plans into reality will lead to success over time.
 Typically, practising patience will lead to success.